Illustration: Jocelyn Tsaih

-Rather, it’s often a smaller seed – maybe a melody or groove that’s just a few measures long.
-From there, we have to expand upon this seed to grow it into a full song that we can call a finished product.
+Rather, it’s often a smaller seed—maybe a melody or groove that’s just a few measures long.
+From there, we have to expand upon this seed to grow it into a complete song that we can call a finished product.
 But how exactly do we do that?

 Song structure, or song form, is what allows us to take our individual ideas and turn them into complete compositions.
-In this article, we’ll discuss some song forms and sections that are seen across all sorts of genres and styles, with a particular emphasis on popular music (no sonatas or fugues, as lovely as they are).
+In this article, we’ll discuss some song forms and sections that are seen across all sorts of genres and styles, with a particular emphasis on popular music (no sonatas or fugues for today, as lovely as they are).

 What is song structure?

 If a song consisted of a string of ideas that never recurred in any way, no matter how interesting each idea is, the composition as a whole might leave us scratching our heads.
 This is because one of the aspects that makes a lot of music so enjoyable is the balance between exciting surprises and fulfilled expectations—and song structure helps us fulfill the latter.